mcgrane18482/good_vibes_feed/README.md

 The project consists of both frontend and backend components.
 The frontend is built using React, and the backend utilizes Node.js with Express for creating APIs and MongoDB for database storage.

 ## Getting Started

+To visit the site, check us out [here](https://good-vibes-feed-0f727cb91a84.herokuapp.com/)

 To run the Good Vibes Feed app [locally](http://localhost:3000/), follow the steps below.